markcrowleyx/Geochron/README.md

 ---
 ### General Features on each page
 ---
+All the pages on the website have :

+- A favicon which is the centre part of the Geochron logo.
+- A navbar which allows the users to easily navigate through the site.
+On mobile devices the navbar is collapsed into a burger icon with a dropdown navbar.
+- A footer which contains links to the social media accounts.
 #### Landing Page
 ---
 The Landing Page is divided into four sections: